 Some of Anacortes’s most valuable treasures aren’t found on Commercial Avenue or in the Anacortes Museum.
 Rather, look to the island’s perimeter to discover natural wonders hiding under rocks, buried in sand, and clinging to kelp in fascinating yet fragile ecosystems called a tide pool.
 It’s here you’ll find essential links in the interdependent food web on which all life depends—including our own.

-Tide pools are found along rocky shores where, when the tide goes out, pools of saltwater are left in depressions in the sand and rocks.
+Along rocky shores are the best places to find tide pools.
+Pools of saltwater are left in depressions in the sand and rocks when the tide goes out.
 The best Anacortes tide pools are at Sunset and West beaches in Washington Park (on Oakes Ave., just beyond the ferry landing) and at the southern end of Rosario Beach in Deception Pass Park (Discover Pass required).
-In town, look for marine life clinging to dock pilings and rocks at city waterfront parks, marinas, and along the Tommy Thompson Trail.
+In town, look for marine life clinging to dock pilings and rocks at city waterfront parks.
+You can also find them in marinas, and along the Tommy Thompson Trail.

 - splash zone, which may receive only sprays of water during high tides (barnacles, lichens, periwinkle);